Who to Notify When Someone Dies | 2026 Opal Guide

 Will and/or Trust Agreements

-If a married spouse dies, their surviving spouse generally has the authority to handle these affairs.
-If a person dies without a will or trust, California law has extensive laws, rules, and regulations in place regarding the authority family members or others have to settle a deceased individual’s affairs.
+When a person dies without a will or trust, the surviving spouse generally has the authority to handle these affairs.
+However, California law has extensive laws, rules, and regulations regarding the authority family members or others have to settle a deceased individual’s affairs, which may impact estate-related decisions.

 Life Insurance Policy Documents